 The data for these statistics comes from the SFRS Health and Safety at Work database.
-SFRS has implemented a new database system for recording health and safety incidents which will be used for these statistics from 2019-20 onwards.
+SFRS implemented a new database system for recording health and safety incidents which has been used for these statistics since 2019-20.

 Prior to the 2015-16 release attacks on Fire and Rescue Personnel was based on a substantially different administrative dataset used to capture operational incident information, the step change in methodology means that previously published figures cannot be fairly compared.
 The previous series is no longer maintained and is not included in the current tables and charts.